Noiseau

 Noiseau (/fr/) is a commune in the southeastern suburbs of Paris, France.
 It is located 16.8 km from the center of Paris.

+Geography

+Noiseau lies on the edge of the catchment area, about 17 kilometers south-southeast of Paris.
+The Morbras stream, which flows into the Marne, runs along the northern municipal boundary.
+Noiseau is surrounded by the neighboring municipalities of Ormesson-sur-Marne to the north, La Queue-en-Brie to the east, and Sucy-en-Brie to the south and west.

 Transport

 Noiseau is served by no station of the Paris Métro, RER, or suburban rail network.
 The closest station to Noiseau is Sucy-Bonneuil station on Paris RER line A. This station is located in the neighboring commune of Sucy-en-Brie, 3.1 km from the town center of Noiseau.

 Education

 The commune has two primary schools, École maternelle Albert Camus (preschool/nursery school) and École élémentaire Jean-Jaurès.